 Hydration and Diet Adjustments

-1. Stay Hydrated: Drink plenty of fluids throughout the day.
-Sipping on water or herbal teas can help keep your throat moist and reduce irritation.
+- Stay Hydrated: Sip water or herbal teas throughout the day.
+Keeping your throat moist helps reduce irritation.

-2. Eat Small, Frequent Meals: Instead of three large meals, try eating small snacks every few hours.
-This can help prevent your stomach from feeling too full, which may trigger gagging.
+- Eat Small, Frequent Meals: Instead of three large meals, try eating small snacks every few hours to prevent your stomach from getting too full, which can trigger gagging.

-3. Choose Gentle Foods: Opt for bland, easy-to-digest foods such as crackers, bananas, or plain rice.
-These can settle your stomach and minimize gagging episodes.
+- Choose Gentle Foods: Bland, easy-to-digest options like crackers, bananas, or plain rice tend to settle the stomach and minimize gagging.

-Implementing these dietary changes can provide significant relief during your pregnancy.
+Making these dietary changes consistently can provide real relief during your pregnancy.

 Breathing Techniques and Relaxation